OLIX-boop/weather-app/README.md

 ## Weather App ☀️

-**A simple and intuitive weather app built with React, Chart.js, OpenMeteo API and PositionStack API**
+**A simple and intuitive weather app built with React, Chart.js, OpenMeteo API and GeoCode API**

 **Features:**